-Secondly, brace yourself.
 Waxing for the first time can be a surprise and it will separate the men from the boys.
 Be sure to select a salon that has good reviews either by friends or online.
-Hair follicles start growing out finer after the first wax so every wax after the first one gets easier.
-Don’t be discouraged and chalk it up to first time experiences.
+Hair follicles grow out finer after the first wax so every wax after the first one gets easier.
+Don’t be discouraged.

 A question to ask is how long should your hair be before you wax.
-A good wax center will be sure to provide this information to you if you disclose you’re a first timer.
-Recommendations do vary based on the area you are treating so make sure to address this question.
+A good wax center will provide this information to you if you disclose you’re a first timer.
+Recommendations do vary based on the area you wish to treat.

 Now, what are some options for the face?
 Tons of guys are lightly removing hair around their eyes and grooming their beards instead.

 For eyebrow areas, men can choose to wax, but threading and sugaring are also popular.
 Both trends have seen an uptick recently.
-Threading involves a thin (cotton or polyester) thread that is doubled then twisted.
-It is rolled over areas of unwanted hair, plucking the hair at the follicle level.
-Unlike tweezing, where single hairs are pulled out one at a time, threading can remove short rows of hair.
+Threading involves a thin cotton or polyester thread that is doubled, then twisted.
+It is rolled over areas of unwanted hair and plucks the hair at the follicle level.
+Threading removes short rows of hair.

 Sugaring, sugar waxing or Persian waxing is a method of hair removal that has been in use since 1900 BC.
 Sugaring is often compared to standard waxing.
 During the process, a sugaring substrate sticks to and essentially removes hair without attaching to the skin.
-The substrate can be applied at room temperature or heated to a lukewarm temperature, minimizing the risk of burns.
-For this reason, sugaring is generally preferred over waxing when it comes to removing hair from larger areas of skin.
-If someone has sensitive skin, sugaring can nevertheless result in skin irritation and reaction but this can be said of waxing as well.
+The substrate is applied at room temperature or heated to a lukewarm temperature, to minimize the risk of burns.

 Another Spafinder article describes Brazilian waxing, tips, and methodology to ensure your more sensitive areas are treated with TLC.
 Read more about these trends here before you book an appointment.